ParallelMaths/parallel/pages/8-28-seven-bridges-konigsberg.md

 ---

-Four nodes have an odd degree, so this network cannot be drawn.
+Four nodes have an odd degree, so this network cannot be drawn with a single line.
 :::

 ::: problem id=2_4 marks=1